 Teresa did not deserve to have what happened to me as being the driving force in why she had to leave Douglas.
 And I know that my conscience if ABSOLUTELY clear!
 The few mean spirited people have to live with their actions and their total disregard for the children.
 And in some cases, disregard is a kind word for the way children were treated.

 I was so fortunate to have incredible board members through the years who understood and wanted what was best.
-Thank you Susan Kramer, Patty Lopez, Mario Ramos, Chuck Hoyack, and Mike Ortega.
+Thank you Susan Kramer, Patty Lopez, Mario Ramos, Dr. Ed Gomez, Chuck Hoyack, and Mike Ortega.
 I always appreciated our dialogs when we didn't agree and the respect that I always felt.

 So my time in Douglas was amazing and I will be back soon.
 I loved connecting to so many great people and I loved my visit to the District Office with the wonderful employees who I know supported me and who I will always value.

 Even though going down was under difficult circumstances , it was very healing for me.
 I loved being there and love so many wonderful people in Douglas who deserve the very best there is.